Dangerous Driving at Speed

 Possible defences to a charge of dangerous driving at speed are:

 - Justifiable action – for example, it was an emergency and speeding was justified in order to get an injured person to hospital.

 - Factual dispute – the accused does not admit the facts.
-This may be because they dispute that they were the person who was driving or they dispute the speed the vehicle was being driven at.
+This may be because they dispute that they were the person who was driving or they dispute the speed at which the vehicle was being driven.

 - Voluntariness – the accused was not acting voluntarily and is therefor not criminally responsible.

 Dangerous Driving at Speed is a summary offence and will be heard in the Magistrates’ Court of Victoria.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.